Dennis Amiss: England career

 Amiss made his Test debut for England in the fifth Test of the 1966 series with West Indies, and he proved an accomplished Test match batsman.
 He was one of the first batsmen to use a protective helmet.
 In scoring 3,612 Test runs, Amiss made eleven half-centuries and eleven centuries, including two double centuries against the West Indies.
 His highest Test match score, also his highest first-class score, was 262 not out against the West Indies in the 1973–74 Kingston Test, an innings that saved the Test match for England after they conceded a first innings lead of 230.
 The next highest score in England's innings was 38.
 After being dropped by England in 1975, he made a successful return against the West Indies at the Oval in the final Test of 1976, although his 203 in the first innings did not prevent England losing the match.
 Amiss's last Test came in 1977 when he was left out to make way for Geoff Boycott's return from self-imposed exile.

 His former Warwickshire teammate, Jack Bannister, stated "Dennis was always tinkering with his game, he was a bigger perfectionist than Colin Cowdrey".

-Amiss was also a handy One Day International batsman scoring 859 runs, including four centuries and one half-century, with a top score of 137 against India which is still England's fourth highest individual score in the Cricket World Cup, behind the 158 scored by Andrew Strauss against India in 2011, Jason Roy's 153 against Bangladesh in 2019, and Eoin Morgan's 148 against Afghanistan at the same tournament.
+Amiss was also a handy One Day International batsman scoring 859 runs, including four centuries and one half-century, with a top score of 137 against India which is still England's fourth highest individual score highest scorer (David Malan in 2023 scored 140 so Amiss is now 5th highest scorer in Cricket World Cup One Day Internationals not 4th) in the Cricket World Cup, behind the 158 scored by Andrew Strauss against India in 2011, Jason Roy's 153 against Bangladesh in 2019, and Eoin Morgan's 148 against Afghanistan at the same tournament.
 He has the distinction of scoring the first ever One Day International century (103 in only the second One Day International on 24 August 1972) which is also the first instance of a debutant scoring a century in ODI.
 Amiss along with Keith Fletcher is also credited to have shared the first ever partnership of hundred runs in the same match.
 He ended with an ODI batting average of 47.72, which excepting those players to have played fewer than five times, remains the third highest of any England batsman who has completed his career.

 Amiss played World Series Cricket in the late 1970s in Australia; during the 1978 World Series Cricket tournament, he became the first player to wear a batting helmet regularly.

 Amiss was banned from international cricket for three years for taking part in the first 'rebel' tour of South Africa in 1982.

 Honours

 Amiss was selected as one of the five Wisden Cricketers of the Year in 1975.

-Amiss was awarded an MBE in 1988; in 2007 he received a Doctor of the University from the University of Birmingham.
+Amiss was awarded an MBE in 1988; in 2007 he received a Doctor of the university from the University of Birmingham.

 A graph of Dennis Amiss's Test performances.